CRAFT'S BEST OF ECUADOR AND GALAPAGOS

 Enjoy some early morning bird watching before a delicious final breakfast at the lodge.
 Hike to Copal Waterfall or take a ride on Mashpi's notorious "Sky Bike", an aerially suspended bicycle from which you can peddle over the awe-inspiring cloud forest and witness its beauty from hundreds of feet above ground.

 You will be back to the hotel by noon, where you can refresh yourself and prepare for check out.
-We will be waiting for you at our restaurant where you can enjoy your last meal at Mashpi, after lunch you will head back toward Quito at 1:30pm.
+Enjoy your final meal at the lodge’s before heading back to Quito at 1:30pm.

 Tonight you'll spend the evening just outside the city at Quito Polo Club, a luxurious and sprawling property just minutes from the airport.
 A relaxing evening at Quito Polo Club will act as the perfect preparation for your Galapagos adventure beginning tomorrow morning!